reima-ecom/architecture/README.md

 - `hugo-*`: Code and content for use with the [Hugo static site generator](https://gohugo.io)
 - `gha-*`: GitHub Actions, i.e. CI/CD workflows running on GitHub infrastructure

-The chart contains nodes with links.
+The chart contains nodes with links, but for these to work you need to view the raw SVG file.
+Do this by opening the image in full-sceen via the link above.